nus-cs2103-AY2223S1/tp/docs/ug-pages/viewing-residents.md

 Note:

-- Each field to be included or excluded from the table should be entered as a single letter, that is, the first letter of the corresponding field name.
+- Each field to be included or excluded from the table should be entered as a *single letter*, that is, the first letter of the corresponding field name.
 - The relative order of each letter *does not matter*, and the letters can be in either upper or lower case.
 Duplicate letters are ignored.
 - Only letters corresponding to the first letter of a valid field in the table can be specified, *any other letter will be considered invalid*.
+- Letters *must* be separated by a single whitespace.
 - There needs to be at least one field (and hence column) included in the table view at all times.

-- *(For advanced users!)* The `list` command, as well as the `list /i` and `list /e` extensions, are [*idempotent*](glossary.md#idempotent) and [*state-independent*](glossary.md#state-independent).
+*(For advanced users!)* The `list` command, as well as the `list /i` and `list /e` extensions, are [*idempotent*](glossary.md#idempotent) and [*state-independent*](glossary.md#state-independent).
 This means that using the `list` command with a set of *(optional)* letters will return the same result regardless of what the current table looks like.
 Calling the same command again will not change the table view any further.

 ---